steinbergmedia/vst3_dev_portal/src/pages/Technical+Documentation/API+Documentation/Index.md

 ![Tech_doc_7](../../../resources/tech_doc_7.jpg)

-The edit controller is responsible for the GUI aspects ofthe plug-in.
+The edit controller is responsible for the GUI aspects of the plug-in.
 Its standard interface is [Vst:: IEditController](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/classSteinberg_1_1Vst_1_1IEditController.html).
-The host has to provide acallback interface for the edit controller named [Vst:: IComponentHandler](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/classSteinberg_1_1Vst_1_1IComponentHandler.html).
-The handler is essentialfor the communication with both the host and the processor.
+The host has to provide a callback interface for the edit controller named [Vst:: IComponentHandler](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/classSteinberg_1_1Vst_1_1IComponentHandler.html).
+The handler is essential for the communication with both the host and the processor.

 - **GUI**: Optionally, the controller can define an editor view.
 The method [Vst:: IEditController::createView](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/classSteinberg_1_1Vst_1_1IEditController.html#a1fa4ed10cc0979e5559045104c998b1a) allows the host to specify the type of the view by passing an id-string.
 Currently the only type defined is "editor" ([Vst::ViewType::kEditor](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/namespaceSteinberg_1_1Vst_1_1ViewType.html#aaa62c4c32f0270a908eb20c7c7124dfc)), but there might be variations in future versions (e.g. "setup").
 See also [Steinberg:: IPlugView](https://steinbergmedia.github.io/vst3_doc/base/classSteinberg_1_1IPlugView.html).